Punic Wars: Rome, Carthage and Hannibal

 The Punic Wars between Rome and Carthage were pivotal in making Rome a great empire.
 They began in 264 B.C., and lasted for 118 years with Rome ultimately prevailing.
 There were three Punic wars.
 They are regarded as the first world wars.
 The number of men employed, the strategies and the weapons employed were like nothing that ever been seen before.
 "Punic" come from the Roman word for "Phoenician, " a reference to Carthage.

-When the wars began Rome and Carthage were the two most powerful states in the Mediterranean.
+When the Punic Wars began Rome and Carthage were the two most powerful states in the Mediterranean.
 They both began as small cities and emerged as major powers around the 5th century B.C.
 They were briefly allied against the Greeks but later fought one another over lucrative trade routes.
+When Carthage eventually surrendered to the Romans their cities and land was was destroyed by the Romans — who were said to have salted agricultural land to prevent the Carthaginians from growing crops.

 Book: “The Punic Wars” by Andrian Goldworthy